Glossary of technical writing terms

 Electronic Performance Support System (EPSS)

-An electronic system that is immediately available and that helps people to do their business tasks.
-Unlike online documentation for a single software product, an EPSS usually supports all of an organisation.
+EPSS is an electronic system that is immediately available and that helps people to do their tasks.
+Unlike online documentation for only one software product, an EPSS usually supports all of an organization.

 electronic publications